banekondic1996/banekondic1996/README.md

 ⚡ My youtube channel: <a href="https://www.youtube.com/watch?v=dQw4w9WgXcQ">Link</a>
-<pre>Langauges that i believe are good to learn: C++, Rust, Julia, Java, Python
+<pre>Languages that i believe are good to learn: C++, Rust, Julia, Java, Python
 Rust + WebAssebly + Julia are the future with new Web Apps C++ cause it fast and direct, you can writte drivers and create whatever you want Rust cause it future replacment for C++ with added benefits